-26. To estimate jointly the rate ratios associated with the categorized risk factors we now fit the pertinent Cox model applying the method of weighted partial likelihood as presented by Ling & Ying (1993) and Barlow (1994).
-The weights for all cases and non-cases in the subcohort are first computed and added to the data frame.
+27. To estimate the rate ratios associated with smoking and adjusted for the other risk factors we now fit the pertinent Cox model applying the method of weighted partial likelihood as presented by Ling & Ying (1993) and Barlow (1994).
+This analysis can be done using function cch() in package survival with method = "LinYing"